Types of Target Audience: How to Identify and Reach Them

 8. Adventure Travel Company

-Target Audience: Disposable income thrill-seeking professionals between 28 and 45.
+Target Audience: Thrill-seeking professionals with disposable income between 28 and 45.
 This group is ready to spend on off-the-beaten-path travel experiences and values special events above worldly goods.
 They most certainly appreciate difficulties, are physically active, and search for real cultural experiences while on tour.

 9. Artisanal Coffee Roaster